RezaPurut/dns-zone-checker/README.md

 ```
 ### Options
 ```
---bulk boolean             If this option is enabled, it will compare all files in zones directory
-                           with DNS configuration file --dns-file string          DNS configuration file to read and compare.
-Specifies the DNS config file (eg. named.conf, named.conf.default-zones, zones.conf, etc.)
+--dns-file string          DNS configuration file to read and compare.
+Specifies the DNS config file
+                           (eg. named.conf, named.conf.default-zones, zones.conf, etc.)
 --zone-dir string          Zone files directory.
 Specifies the directory that contains the zone files
                            such as example.com.zone, db.example.com)
---single-zone string       Use this only when you want to check one zone file.
-This is used when
-                           bulk=false or 'bulk' is not provided --bastion-addr string      Address or hostname of the bastion server --bastion-key string       SSH private key path to connect to bastion server --bastion-user string      Username to connect to bastion server
+--bastion-addr string      Address or hostname of the bastion server --bastion-key string       SSH private key path to connect to bastion server --bastion-user string      Username to connect to bastion server